Mean and variance of balanced P\'olya urns: Further comments

 \section{Further comments}

-The variance decomposition \eqref{kia} explains some of the differences between the small and large urns stated in the introduction.
+The decomposition \eqref{kia} and its consequence \eqref{varx} explain some of the differences between the small and large urns stated in the introduction.
 Suppose again for convenience that $\gl_1=1$.
-Then, the term $F_{\ell,n}Y_\ell$ in \eqref{kia}, which is the (direct and indirect) contribution from the $\ell$-th draw, is roughly (ignoring logarithmic factors when $\nu_2>0$) of the order $(n/\ell)^{2\Re\gl_2}$.
+Then, the term $F_{\ell,n}Y_\ell$ in \eqref{kia}, which is the (direct and indirect) contribution from the $\ell$-th draw, has a variance roughly (ignoring logarithmic factors when $\nu_2>0$) of the order $(n/\ell)^{2\Re\gl_2}$, see \refL{LV} and its proof.
 For a large urn, this decreases rapidly with $\ell$ and $\sum_\ell \ell^{-2\Re\gl_2}$ converges, and thus the variance is dominated by the contribution from the first draws.
 This strong long-term dependency leads to the \as{} limit results, and the dependency of the limit on the initial state $X_0$.

-On the other hand, for a strictly small urn, the sum of the terms is of the order $n$, but each term is $o(n)$ and is negligible, which explains why the first draws, and the initial state, do not affect the limit distribution.
+On the other hand, for a strictly small urn, the sum of the variances is of the order $n$, but each term is $o(n)$ and is negligible, which explains why the first draws, and the initial state, do not affect the limit distribution.
 In fact, for a component $X_{n,i}$ with asymptotic variance $(\gS)_{ii}>0$, we see that for any $\eps>0$, all but a fraction $\eps$ of $\Var X_{n,i}$ is explained by the draws with numbers in $[\gd n, n]$, for some $\gd=\gd(\eps)>0$.
 The long-term dependency is thus weak in this case.

 The remaining case, a small urn with $\Re\gl_2=1/2$, is similar to the strictly small case, but the long-term dependency is somewhat stronger.
 If we for simplicity assume $\nu_2=0$, then the contribution of the $\ell$-th draw to $\Var(X_n)$ is of the order $n/\ell$, giving a total variance of order $n\log n$.
 Again, the first draws and the initial state do not affect the limit distribution, but in order to explain all but a fraction $\eps$ of the variance, we have to use the draws in $[n^\gd, n]$, for some small $\gd>0$.
+(Cf.\ the functional limit theorem \cite[Theorem 3.31]{SJ154} with different time scales for strictly small and non-strictly small urns.)

-Cf.\ \cite[Remark 4.3]{SJ154}, where a similar argument is made using the corresponding continuous time branching process.
+Cf.\ also \cite[Remark 4.3]{SJ154}, where a similar argument is made using the corresponding continuous time branching process.